Table of Contents

 There is a group of Roman keys made in the form of finger-rings (see Johns 1996, 55-7).
 Guiraud includes them with her study of finger-rings under Type 5 (1989, 191-3).
-Catherine Johns argues that the primary use of these finger-ring keys is for locking and unlocking, rather than decorating the finger, and so they are covered under LOCKS AND KEYS.
+Catherine Johns argues that the primary use of these finger-ring keys is for locking and unlocking, rather than decorating the finger, and so they are covered under KEY.

 Terms to be used in descriptions

 The parts of a finger-ring are the hoop, bezel, shoulders and setting.
 All finger-rings have a hoop, but not all have the other parts.

 The bezel is the part of the ring that sits on top of the finger, and is the most conspicuous part of the ring.
 Not all finger-rings have bezels.

 The shoulders join the bezel to the rest of the hoop.
 They may flare, or be decorated.
 Sometimes the hoop joins the bezel without any clear shoulders.